 The Murals of Phoenix app was developed by two life-long Phoenix residents named Julian Sodari and Sam Gomez.
 Sam owns The Sagrado Gallery in South Phoenix and Julian is an urban planner and geographer.
 They were constantly being asked where the murals were located, so they developed an interactive mural map to help people locate and appreciate them.
 From there, it has grown into an organization that helps promote and find commission pieces for local artists.
 They achieve this by being a point of contact between the artist and the client, helping to find the best fit for everyone.
-They also host “live mural events”, like the “Oak Street Alley Mural Festival”, which saw 40 artists painting murals simultaneously in one alley along with live entertainment, music and food.
-They also had a Dia de Los Muertos Festival at Azukar Coffee Shop in 2018.
-Unfortunately, I could not find any information on any upcoming live events, most likely due to Covid.
+They also host “live mural events”, like the “Oak Street Alley Mural Festival” and a “Dia de Los Muertos” festival in 2018.

 We stopped at around 10 murals, mapping out 5 and just happening upon 5 more.
 However, we saw far more than that, just driving around.
 In the 2 or so hours that we drove from mural to mural, we saw around 25 or more.
 They are everywhere.
 All that we saw were painted on the side of public buildings and businesses, with some being more intricate and complex than others.
 Some were so high up that it was clear the artist would have needed a boom lift or cherry picker to paint it.